ICEMAN for Meta-analyses

 Example: A meta-analysis comparing transcatheter versus surgical aortic valve replacement.25 The qualitative interaction was consistent across outcomes mortality, stroke, acute kidney injury, and bleeding.

-Item 10 — Overall credibility rating
+10 — Overall credibility rating

 Worked example — Meta-analysis (cervical cancer)